-Dr. Martin McMahon and his research group study the genetic mutations that contribute to lung cancer.
+Martin McMahon, PhD, and his research group study the genetic mutations that contribute to lung cancer.
 About 30% of lung cancers can now be treated based on the disease’s specific genetics.
 McMahon is hopeful that each subset of lung cancer will soon have its own precision treatment.

-Information about the harmful effects of tobacco is not new.
-For example, we know that smoking is the leading cause of lung cancer.
-You may want to quit, but it can be incredibly hard.
+You already know smoking is the leading cause of lung cancer.
+But it can be incredibly hard to quit.
 If you have tried to quit in the past, or if this is your first time, don’t feel discouraged.
+These resources can help.

 Gurkan Mollaoglu, a graduate student in the Oliver Lab, received an F99 NCI Predoctoral to Postdoctoral Fellow Transition Award.
 This prestigious grant recognizes and supports outstanding graduate students who have demonstrated potential and interest in pursuing careers as independent cancer researchers.